 Spread out one bouquet of flowers in five thrifted vases #Plants & Gardening#flowers#great-ideas#thrifting September 25 | Stephanie Kaloi I'm one of those people who are rabid about all things thrifting — sometimes I find myself perusing stock at my local Goodwill two or three times a week.
 I've lately become infatuated with vases, but since flowers can get pricey I couldn't justify purchasing a ton of vases just to have them sit around empty half the time.
 It occurred to me that I could spread one or two bouquets out over the collection, and this window has started looking a lot better ever since.
 I picked up a bouquet or two from the grocery store, five vases (varied from $.99 to $1.99), and voilà: happy window times!
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Stephanie Kaloi I am the former editor of Offbeat Families, and owner/photographer at Stephanie Kaloi Photography in Portland, OR.
-PREVIOUS The most epic post ever written about how to feed your cat NEXT Eclectic, contemporary, Dallas townhouse filled with art from around the world Toggle comments [ 9 ] I just did something very similar the Saturday before last, with a $5 bunch of farmer's market flowers and four thin vases.
+Fix Typo Stephanie Kaloi I was the editor of the now-defunct Offbeat Families, and owner/photographer at Stephanie Kaloi Photography in Portland, OR.
+PREVIOUS Folk music for kids by Woody Guthrie, Johnny Cash, and more NEXT Infants Abroad: tips for taking your baby to Europe Show/Hide comments [ 9 ] I just did something very similar the Saturday before last, with a $5 bunch of farmer's market flowers and four thin vases.
 It was great, because it was like I left a little present for myself all over in places I normally don't put flowers.
 I'd go into the bathroom and be all, *gasp* "flowers, for me?
 You shouldn't have."
 It's amazing how one single flower in an unexpected location can brighten things up.
 7 agree Reply My mum does this for every holiday – she uses the tiny heinz ketchup bottles, labels removed – like you see at .. hotels and stuff, you know?
 And then buys one bouquet and spreads them out so everyone has a mini bouquet at his or her place setting.
 It's so cute.
 1 agrees Reply I do something similar, but as I work in a lab that got rid of a lot of old glassware a few years ago my flowers are kept in re-purposed distillation equipment.
 It certainly raises a smile with guests.
 2 agree Reply PICTURES!!!!
 6 agree Reply We're in the middle of buying a house at the moment, but when the chaos is over and the dust settles I promise to take pictures.
 1 agrees Reply Thanks to my friends' pottery habits, I have a bunch of great ceramic vases that I fill with flowers around the house.
 Your shelf looks gorgeous with those glass vases!
-0 agree Reply I do the same on a windowsill with flowers from my garden and leftover spice/oil/Chambord bottles.
+Reply I do the same on a windowsill with flowers from my garden and leftover spice/oil/Chambord bottles.
 Makes me smile very time that I walk into the kitchen.
-0 agree Reply I did that for our wedding and it translated amazingly into our apartment.
+Reply I did that for our wedding and it translated amazingly into our apartment.
 Happy flowers in every corner!
-0 agree Reply I do this with decorative liquor bottles all grouped together with an inexpensive grocery store bunch of flowers.
-0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Reply I do this with decorative liquor bottles all grouped together with an inexpensive grocery store bunch of flowers.
+Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.